ofagbure/Aptitude-Test/README.md

 ## Technologies Used
-This application is built with standard HTML5, and CSS.
+This application is built with the below technologies;
-It also makes use of the below technologies
+* Bootstrap css framework
+* Create React App
+* Express
+* Mongoose Database
+* Passport for User Authentication

 ## Directions for Future Development
+* Make the website run efficiently with a high score in performance and PWA (Progressive Web Apps)
+* Build out the quiz feature a little more to make it work for an array of different roles and aptitudes
+* Improve UI/UX of application
+* Add security features

 ## License
 MIT License

 Copyright (c) [2020] [Femi Fagbure]